Gallifrey23/TW/_posts/technical-writing/2024-04-17-recommended-online-TW-course.md

 1. [Google Technical Writing Courses for developers](https://developers.google.com/tech-writing/for-instructors)

    **Rating:** ⭐⭐⭐⭐
-   These courses are suitable for a complete beginner of technical writing, as they cover the basics and intermediate topics in technical writing.
+   These Google courses are suitable for a complete beginner of technical writing, as they cover the basics and intermediate topics in technical writing.
 Google provides these online courses in two forms:
    - a variety of self-paced pre-class and in-class materials
    - virtual live sessions

    **Highlights:**
    The pre-class and in-class materials are freely available for anyone (even if you are not attending the live sessions).
-These materials consist of instructions and exercises related to some use of English grammar, punctuation, organization of paragraph, skills in editing, illustrating and so on.
+These materials consist of detailed instructions and exercises related to some use of English grammar, punctuation, organization of paragraph, skills in editing, illustrating and so on.
 In pre-class materials, possible answers to exercises are given, but no answers to the in-class exercises.
 Therefore, I posted here some of my answers to in-class exercises for reference if you are interested.

-   >[!NOTE]
+   **Limitations:**
-   As the virtual live sessions are usually provided once a month and the schedule for next sessions are only given one month ahead (sometimes with no updates at all), I haven't found the chance to attend these sessions, but feel free to check out the sessions yourself.
+   As the virtual live sessions are usually provided once a month and the schedule for next sessions are only given one month ahead (sometimes with no updates at all), the sessions are not as freely available as the pre-class and in-class materials.
+   So I haven't found the chance to attend these sessions, but feel free to check out the sessions yourself.

 2. [Coursera: Introduction to Technical Writing](https://www.coursera.org/programs/learning-program-for-family-iwira/learn/technical-writing-introduction?source=search)

    **Rating:** ⭐⭐⭐
+   This is another course suitable for complete beginners to upgrade their skills in technical writing.
+It consists of four
+   modules:

+     * Fundamentals of Technical Writing
+     * Design Principles and Essential Writing Tools
+     * Diverse Technical Document Types and Ethical Practices
+     * Advanced Topics and Career Advancement

+   **Highlights:**
+   The course offers an overview of the principles, common document types, writing and illustrating tools, and some of the best practices in technical writing.
+Personally, the second and the fourth module seem more useful to me, as they include some practical advice in document design, creating a strong technical writing portfolio, and self-directed learning.

+   **Limitations:**
+   The course is more theory-based without giving enough real-word practi